 This was a huge achievement, and it’s still only the beginning…

-What’s interesting about the situation in which natural gas finds itself today is that, unlike most logical commodity trades, low prices are actually a good sign!
+What’s interesting about the natural gas situation today is that unlike most logical commodity trades, low prices are actually a good sign!

 So long as it’s cheaper than coal, countries will continue replacing coal capacity with gas.